-Ultimate controls a majority of the voting power of BigBear Common Stock outstanding, and the Company is a "controlled company" within the meaning of applicable rules of the NYSE.
+BBAI Ultimate Holdings, LLC, a Delaware limited liability company ("Ultimate") controls a majority of the voting power of BigBear.ai Common Stock outstanding, and the Company is a "controlled company" within the meaning of applicable rules of the NYSE.
 Under these rules, a company of which more than 50% of the voting power for the election of directors is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements, including the requirements:

-- that a majority of the board consists of independent directors; - · for an annual performance evaluation of the nominating and corporate governance and compensation committees; - that the controlled company has a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - that the controlled company has a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibility.
+- that a majority of the board consists of independent directors; - for an annual performance evaluation of the nominating and corporate governance and compensation committees; - that the controlled company has a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - that the controlled company has a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibility.